atbcb/usab-uswds/_pages/av/report.md

 </figure>

 **Dr. Jordana L. Maisel** co-directs research at the [Center for Inclusive Design and Environmental Access](http://idea.ap.buffalo.edu) (IDeA Center) at the University of Buffalo, which has been engaged in over a decade of research related to accessible public transportation.
 She shared information on research the IDeA Center has conducted on wheelchair maneuvering and securement on fixed route buses that may be pertinent to AVs.
-{: .clear }

 ![photo of a participant, who uses a walking aid, rising up from longitudinal seating in the bus simulator](./images/215-busstudy1of2.png){: .img-left }

 One [study](http://idea.ap.buffalo.edu/2019/04/05/improving-bus-interior-design/) used full-scale simulated buses to assess the impact of interior bus seating layouts on movement and usability for individuals who use wheeled mobility devices, who are blind or have low vision, or who use walking aids.
 The project involved three bus layouts and mannequins to explore reconfigurable seating layouts and simulate crowding conditions.
 The study included 90 participants (48 wheeled mobility device users, 18 individuals who are blind or have low vision, and 24 walking aid users).
 All participants undertook a simulated bus journey that included boarding from a sidewalk, using a smart card for fare payment, locating and moving to a vacant seat, getting into and out of the seat, and moving to the exit door.

 The study found several challenges among the three layouts.
 First, many participants found the turning space at the front of the bus too narrow, especially if another occupant was positioned in the securement space.
 Second, the side-facing seats were less desirable because they caused an increased sense of fear and risk of injuring others.
 On a related note, many participants had limited reach capability to access the fare payment machine.